MAHINSARKER/Project-Leftover-Food-Management-System-Group-06-SE-course-/README.md

-# Project Leftover Food Management System
+# Project Implimentation
+This document describes the software implimentation.
+Note: The word 'implementation' is misspelled as 'implmentation' here.